Tom Chambers (basketball)

 Thomas Doane Chambers (born June 21, 1959) is an American former professional basketball player.
-From 1981 to 1997, he played in the National Basketball Association (NBA) as well as internationally.
-A power forward, Chambers was selected to four NBA All-Star Games and was a two-time All-NBA Second Team member during his career.
-In December 2021, he was nominated for the Naismith Memorial Basketball Hall of Fame but did not advance to the list of finalists.
+He played 16 seasons in the National Basketball Association (NBA), where he was a four-time NBA All-Star.
+He was a two-time All-NBA Second Team selection during his career.
+He played for the San Diego Clippers, Seattle Supersonics, Phoenix Suns, Utah Jazz, Charlotte Hornets, and Philadelphia 76ers.